 - A Cork Map.
 I bought mine at my local Michaels store, but this one looks to be just the same!
 Just make sure that the cork map is the right size for the canvas you plan to use.

-- Gold Leaf sheets, this is the main star of the show.
-If you have not used Gold leaf sheets before it is very easy and slightly addictive.
-You might want to gold leaf everything you own after this.
+- Metal Leaf Sheets, is the main star of the show.
+If you have not used Metal leaf sheets before it is very easy.
+Start with my previous tutorial here How To Apply Gold Leaf Step by Step + FAQs!

-- To adhere the Gold foiling, you can either use the recommended Speedball Metal Leaf Adhesive or a general spray adhesive like this Elmers Craft Bond one also will work.
+- To adhere the Metal leafing, you can either use the recommended Speedball Metal Leaf Adhesive or a general spray adhesive like this Elmers Craft Bond one also will work.